sircharlo/meeting-media-manager/docs/_posts/2013-01-09-congregation-sync.md

 ### How it works

-JWMMF's underlying sync mechanism uses WebDAV.
+MMM's underlying sync mechanism uses WebDAV.
 This means that the VO (or someone under his supervision) needs to either:

 - set up a secured WebDAV server that is web-accessible, <strong>or</strong>
 - use a third-party cloud storage service that supports the WebDAV protocol (see the <code>Congregation sync hostname</code> setting in the <em>Congregation sync setup</em> section below).